Blog Posts & Resources

 Simplified SEO Consulting Simplified SEO Consulting

-The Cozy in the Chaos: Finding the Courage to Rest With Complex PTSD
+The Cozy in the Chaos: Finding the Courage to Rest With Complex PTSD — from an Orlando Trauma Therapist

 As the fall season comes to a close, winter pulls us inward and encourages us to rest.
 The days shorten, the air cools, and nature itself seems to whisper, pause.
 Yet for many living with complex PTSD (C-PTSD), the idea of slowing down feels anything but peaceful.
 Stillness can bring guilt, anxiety, or even panic.
 The drive to stay productive can feel impossible to resist, as though worth and safety depend on doing, not being.